wfaultms/cintel-02-app/SHINY.md

 open your terminal (PowerShell on Windows, Terminal on Mac/Linux) and install these to your default Python using the commands below.
 Wait for each command to finish before running the next one.
-We install `rsconnect-python` to deploy our app to shinyapps.io later.
+We use `rsconnect-python` to deploy our app to shinyapps.io later.

 ```shell
 python -m pip install --upgrade pip wheel